Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 So, hopefully, the dialogue will continue between the two countries.
 That's my hope.

-JEFFREY BROWN: Ali Cinar, Soner Cagaptay, thank you both very much.
+Ali Cinar, Soner Cagaptay, thank you both very much.